Skip to Content

 As of 2019, federal tax law changes mean spousal support payments are no longer tax-deductible for the payer, nor are they considered taxable income for the recipient.
 This change impacts negotiations and agreements during divorce proceedings.
 This tax adjustment necessitates considering the net income effect of receiving or paying support, impacting financial viability post-divorce.

-Reach out today at (904) 849-5183 to discuss working towards an equitable resolution for your spousal support needs in Duval County.
+Reach out today at (904) 849-5183 to speak with a spousal support attorney and work toward an equitable resolution in Duval County.

 Dedicated To Client Satisfaction